We need to have an honest conversation about DC Comics’ treatment of Black characters and talent.

 Some Examples in the DCEU

 Deadshot was well-handled in an otherwise shaky movie, Black Canary was merely backup in what was truly the Harley Quinn solo movie (and we couldn’t even see if her mother, the OG Canary, was white or Black), and Ryan Wilder suffers from endless weak dialogue, inferior production values, and empty virtue-signaling befitting mostly white writers of a Black queer person (never forget her “I’m a number” speech).
 We’d rather Black characters handled well in great projects instead of being the best part of meh or terrible projects.
-Even the more successful projects like Wonder Woman or Aquaman downplay the importance of its Black characters.
+Even the more successful projects like Wonder Woman or Aquaman downplay the importance of their Black characters.

 The most important things are that previously ethnic characters cannot be whitewashed, which unlike racebending removes opportunities and instead feeds them into the status quo, as I mentioned before in my Batwoman season two article.